dkoston/thedaywefightback/cloudflare.md

 Yes, this app is open-sourced.
 You can find the app on Github here: [https://github.com/dkoston/thedaywefightback](https://github.com/dkoston/thedaywefightback)

+**Will you automatically un-install this app?**

+Yes, we will automatically un-install this app for you by the end of February 2014.

 ### Banner Screenshots

 #### Main Banner